 North Carolina Judge Blocks Attempt To Strip Governor Of Some Powers

 A North Carolina judge is temporarily blocking a law that would have limited the power of the state's incoming governor.
-Democratic Governor-elect Roy Cooper defeated incumbent Republican Pat McCrory in November, in a tight race.
+Democratic Gov.-elect Roy Cooper defeated incumbent Republican Pat McCrory in November in a tight race.

 After the election, the Republican controlled Legislature passed two laws to limit the governor's power, in what Democrats called a "power grab."
-As we reported earlier this month, the law put on hold Friday would remove the State Board of Elections from the governor's control by reducing the number of members on the board from five — three of whom could be from the governor's party — to four members, evenly split between the parties.
+The law put on hold Friday would, as we reported earlier this month, remove the State Board of Elections from the governor's control by reducing the number of members on the board from five — three of whom could be from the governor's party — to four members, evenly split between the parties.

 The Associated Press reports that law is now on hold: